shecodes-students/kitchen-sessions/README.md

 ## A first pair-programming session

 I gave you an assignment to create a very simple web page in a shared editing session using `ssh`, `tmux` and `vim`.
 After creating the file, you opend it with the `open` command, which opened a web-browser on my machine, because my machine was hosting the shared tmux session.
-We discussed that a web-server would be needed on the hosting machine, so that each one of you could open the html file in her own browser on her own machine.
+We discussed that a web-server would be needed on the hosting machine, so that each of you could open the html file in her own browser on her own machine.

-> On Linux the command `xdg-open` is used instead of `open` (on Macs) to open an arbitrary file.
-It starts the application that would have started if you would have double-clicked on the file's icon.
+> On Linux the command `xdg-open` is used instead of the Mac OS command `open` to open an arbitrary file.
+It starts the application that would have started if you had double-clicked the file's icon.

+We ran the `open` command without leaving vim by entering `:!open %`. `:` enters _command mode_ (also called _ex_ mode), `!` indicates that you want to run something in a shell, `open %` is the shell command to run.
+Before vim starts a new shell and runs your command however, it replaces `%` with the absolute path of the file that is currently open in vim.
+This is a quick way to test your work.

 ## GitHub

-We made sure all of you have GitHub accounts and uploaded your public keys to your GitHub profile.
+We made sure you have GitHub accounts and uploaded your public keys to your GitHub profiles.
 (Remember: you can safely share your public key with everyone).
 I showed you a convenient way to get the public key of any GitHub user:

 ``` sh
 $ curl https://github.com/USERNAME.keys